 In addition to being lucky, jade plants are fun to grow.
 With the proper care, they can be impressively long-living and are largely resistant to pests and diseases.
 In fact, jade plants are often passed down from generation to generation in families.

 These plants need well-draining soil and between four to six hours of full sun each day to thrive, and their waxy leaf segments and sturdy trunks can easily stand up to the afternoon heat of a west-facing window.

 5) Jasmine (Jasmine)

-This genus of flowering shrubs, belonging to the olive family, produces pretty, snowy-white blossoms that emit a pleasantly sweet fragrance.
+This genus of flowering shrubs, belonging to the olive family, produces pretty fragrant white flowers.
 Native to the tropical regions of Eurasia and Oceania, they are commonly grown outdoors in warm climates.
 However, they can be enjoyed as houseplants, too.